 - Total cost including faculty, support staff, and operations

 - Expenditures and budgetary deficits including use of PTOL

 - Revenue generating activities including grant awards and donations

 - FTE and FTES

 It is policy at Eastern Washington University that all reviews of existing programs will include an evaluation by appropriate individuals external to the department and the institution.
 Accordingly, the college Dean with final approval of the Provost and Vice President for Academic Affairs (or designee) will designate an External Reviewer to conduct an independent evaluation of each program.

-The college Dean can select the reviewer from a list of candidates supplied by the departments concerned or recruit his or her own reviewer.
+The college Dean of non-externally accredited programs can select the reviewer from a list of candidates supplied by the departments concerned or recruit their own reviewer.
 The college Dean will select an external reviewer to review the undergraduate program(s) and a different reviewer to review the graduate program(s).
-For program suggested reviewers a current résumé must be supplied.
+For program suggested reviewers a current résumé or CV must be supplied.
 This individual must be an established professional in the relevant discipline, with appropriate academic experience at a peer institution.
-The department may appeal to the Dean any external reviewer who, in the judgment of its faculty, is unqualified or otherwise unsuitable for the task.
+The department chair may appeal to the Dean regarding any external reviewer who, in the judgment of its faculty, is unqualified or otherwise unsuitable for the task.

 The college Dean, in consultation with the Office of Academic Affairs, will appoint the External Reviewer(s) from among the candidates.
 The college Dean will then notify the department of the appointment.
 The department makes the arrangements for the External Reviewer(s) to undertake his/her evaluation of the program.

-To assist the review process the External Reviewer will receive:
+To assist the review process, the External Reviewer will receive at minimum:

 - The most recent five-year Academic Performance Review Statistics from Institutional Research;